khambir/khambir.github.io/_posts/2023-06-17-tests-in-mobile-development.md

 ![Code coverage](/assets/img/posts/tests_in_mob_dev/survey_results_test_coverage.png)
 The second question in the survey focused on code coverage, revealing that a significant number of developers had low code coverage, with only a few achieving coverage above 80%.
 In fact, the majority of respondents had a code coverage level of merely 10%.

 To further explore this aspect, I posed additional questions to developers with less than 10% code coverage and those with more than 80% code coverage.
 For developers with less than 10% coverage, I asked: What areas do you cover in testing?
 Their responses shed light on the following:
-1. Critical functionality: These developers prioritize testing critical functionalities of the app, such as onboarding processes and payment systems.
+1. **Critical functionality**: These developers prioritize testing critical functionalities of the app, such as onboarding processes and payment systems.
 These components are crucial for ensuring a seamless user experience and require thorough validation.
-2. Difficult logic: Testing efforts extend to challenging and complex logic areas of the codebase, including parsers, calculations, algorithms, and other intricate components that significantly contribute to the app’s functionality.
+2. **Difficult logic**: Testing efforts extend to challenging and complex logic areas of the codebase, including parsers, calculations, algorithms, and other intricate components that significantly contribute to the app’s functionality.
-3. Business logic: Developers also focus on testing the business logic of the app, encompassing view models and use cases.
+3. **Business logic**: Developers also focus on testing the business logic of the app, encompassing view models and use cases.
 These components represent the core functionalities and workflows of the application.

 Conversely, developers with more than 80% code coverage were asked about the areas they do not cover.
 Their responses included the following:
 1. [Humble Objects](https://www.vladkhambir.com/posts/humble-object/): These developers mentioned that they do not write tests specifically for Humble Objects, which are minimalistic and decoupled classes popularized by Uncle Bob (Robert C. Martin) in his book.
 Humble Objects handle low-level details and interactions and are isolated from the complexities of the system.